b15udi09er/b15udi09er/README.md

 # b15udi09er

 👋 Hello world!
-I'm b15udi09er, an enthusiastic learner and aspiring programmer with a focus on backend development.
+I'm Abdullah Hamadeh (b15udi09er), an enthusiastic learner and aspiring programmer with a focus on backend development.

 🌱 I'm passionate about computer science, software engineering, and communication engineering, and I'm on a journey to explore the vast world of technology.
 While I haven't worked on projects yet, I'm actively acquiring new skills and knowledge every day.